martyav/martyav.github.io/_posts/2019-01-03-wikimedia-week-5.md

 Once I start a draft, I copy and paste the template for the action API.
 "Template" is, perhaps, a misnomer here, because MediaWiki also uses the term "template" for special syntax which automatically generates text and markup.
 The action API template I use is more like a skeleton of markup, which requires me to manually add text from the target page within each section.

 My work includes editing pages to be easier to read.
 I would go as far as to say that most of my time is spent re-wording what is already there, and tightening up passages where I see fit.
 The docs often suffer from over-explaining the simple, and under-explaining the complex.
-This is very much a general problem of technical writing, not just the docs on MediaiWiki.
+This is very much a general problem of technical writing, not just the docs on MediaWiki.

 I also perform research to ensure the information on the page is accurate.
 Sometimes this means falling down rabbit holes, as I try to track down the changes between API versions, or figure out how to explain technical terminology to newbies.